rahul-vaish-007/MX-EMDK-Android-Java-DeviceIdentifiersWrapper/README.md

              public void onError(String message) {
                 // An error occured
                 // Do something here with the error message
-                // Then call the getIMEINumber method
+                // We had an error with the Serial Number, but it
-                getIMEINumber();
+                // doesn't prevent us from calling the getIMEINumber method getIMEINumber();
              }